allenjhane/allenjhane/README.md

 -->
 [![Typing SVG](https://readme-typing-svg.demolab.com?font=Roboto+Mono&weight=900&size=28&pause=1000&color=F8C8DC&random=false&width=435&lines=Also+(%C2%B4%EF%BD%A1%E2%80%A2+%E1%B5%95+%E2%80%A2%EF%BD%A1%60)+%E2%99%A1)](https://git.io/typing-svg)

 I would love to collaborate to learn more and to help make a great product.
 I am open to collaborating on any projects you have!
+I am fluent in English and Tagalog btw!

 Please let me know if you ever want to collaborate and/or wish to give me any advice on my code or anything else you think would benefit me! ʕ •ᴥ• ʔ